jmcastelo/scripts/README.md

 # scripts
-HPC scripts: software building and more
+HPC scripts: software building and more...